HitBTC Token (HIT) Reaches Self Reported Market Cap of $206.25 Million

-HitBTC Token (HIT) traded 1.7% higher against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 16th.
-One HitBTC Token token can now be bought for about $0.12 or 0.00000457 BTC on popular exchanges.
-HitBTC Token has a total market cap of $206.25 million and $759,923.16 worth of HitBTC Token was traded on exchanges in the last 24 hours.
-During the last week, HitBTC Token has traded 1% lower against the US dollar.
+HitBTC Token (HIT) traded 1.4% lower against the US dollar during the 1-day period ending at 9:00 AM ET on June 23rd.
+One HitBTC Token token can currently be purchased for approximately $0.13 or 0.00000422 BTC on cryptocurrency exchanges.
+HitBTC Token has a market capitalization of $206.25 million and approximately $834,420.93 worth of HitBTC Token was traded on exchanges in the last day.
+Over the last week, HitBTC Token has traded 8.2% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.